ChitikaneniVarsha/Understanding-the-Career-Aspirations-of-GenZ--Kulturhire/README.md

 # Understanding-the-Career-Aspirations-of-GenZ--Kulturhire
 Explored Gen-Z career preferences and influences.
 Designed a Power BI Dashboard to visualize insights.
-Key findings:
 key insights:

 📈 Gen-Z has a strong preference for higher expected salaries, with a focus on earning more than $50k.